 University of Euroregional Economy

-The University of Euroregional Economy, Warsaw (WSGE) offers a wide range of courses at several departments: Administration, Pedagogy, Management, Internal Security, Environmental Protection.
+The University of Euroregional Economy, Warsaw (WSGE) offers a wide range of courses in several departments: Administration, Pedagogy, Management, Internal Security, and Environmental Protection.
 The main goal of the University is to link education and business.
 They also prepare WSGE graduates to be professional and well-educated employees.
 Their education mirrors the ever-changing economy.
-A wide variety of training, internships (partly co-financed by WSGE), workshops help both the staff and students to constantly develop and to acquire new qualifications.
+A wide variety of training, internships (partly co-financed by WSGE), and workshops help both the staff and students to constantly develop and to acquire new qualifications.

-The University of Euroregional Economy has students from Italy, Spain, Turkey, Nepal, Bangladesh, India, Tajikistan, Ghana, Egypt.
+The University of Euroregional Economy has students from Italy, Spain, Turkey, Nepal, Bangladesh, India, Tajikistan, Ghana, and Egypt.
 All the courses are taught in English.